brunnedu/dustin.github.io/README.md

 ## Achievements

-- **Advanced Machine Learning Projects (2023)**: Ranked 1st place twice and 7th place once out of >100 teams in competitively graded practical projects for the Advanced Machine Learning course at ETH Zürich.
+**Advanced Machine Learning Projects (2023)**
+Achieved 1st place twice and 7th place once out of over 100 teams in practical projects for the Advanced Machine Learning course at ETH Zürich.
+The course was _competitively graded_, meaning that grades were interpolated between the score required to meet the baseline passing threshold (grade 4) and the highest-performing team (grade 6).

+1. **Tabular Regression**: Predicting age from brain scans — _1st place_
+2. **Timeseries Classification**: Classifying heart rhythm patterns from ECG signals — _7th place_
+3. **Video Segmentation**: Segmentation of mitral valve from ECG videos — _1st place_

-- **Mathematics Kangaroo Switzerland (2015)**: Ranked 40th out of 5,787 students in Switzerland’s largest mathematics competition.
+**Mathematics Kangaroo Switzerland (2015)**
+Ranked 40th out of 5,787 students (top 0.7%) in Switzerland’s largest mathematics competition, which tests problem-solving and analytical skills through a series of math challenges.

 ---